Bible Pathways 07/02/04

 In Today's Reading:

-; David's enemies; his longing for God's presence; prayer for deliverance from present troubles
+Praise for answered prayer; David's enemies; his longing for God's presence; prayer for deliverance from present troubles

 It was foretold by the psalmist that the Messiah, our wonderful Lord Jesus Christ who is King of kings, would always uphold truth . . . meekness and righteousness (Psalm 45:4) in His reign.
 In contrast, many kings are known for their ruthless, oppressive cruelty.
 Because the Lord Jesus is the only begotten sinless Son of God, David was inspired to write of Him: Your throne, O God, is for ever and ever: the scepter of Your kingdom is a right (true) scepter (divine right to rule) (45:6).
 The Father has anointed Jesus and poured out abundantly on Him the oil of gladness (45:7) far above all others.
 After His resurrection, Jesus told His disciples: All things must be fulfilled, which were written in the Law of Moses, and in the Prophets, and in the Psalms, concerning Me (Luke 24:44).